jwlodek/csplit/README.md

 ### Installation

 Because csplit is a single-header library, all you need to do is copy the `csplit.h` file into your project, and include it at the top of your source file in which you would like to use it.
-Clone this repository with:
+You can get this file by via the appropriate link in the [releases](https://github.com/jwlodek/csplit/releases) tab, or by cloning the entire repository as follows:
 ```
 git clone https://github.com/jwlodek/csplit
 ```